cortex-lab/phy/docs/troubleshooting.md

 * `.phy`: subdirectory inside the data directory.
 This subdirectory contains the cache that is used to make phy faster.
 You can always safely delete it: the cache will be automatically reconstructed the next time you launch the GUI.
 The only drawback is that performance will be a bit worse when you first select clusters in the GUI.

 * `~/.phy`: (`~` is your home directory) this directory contains your custom plugins and user preferences for the GUI.
-If you delete it, you will lose the layout configuration of the GUI (which will be automatically reset the next time you open the GUI) and your user preferences.
+If you delete it, you will lose the layout configuration of the GUI (which will be automatically reset the next time you open the GUI) and your user preferences (`~/.phy/phy_config.py`).
 More specifically, the GUI parameters are found in `~/.phy/TemplateGUI/state.json` for the Template GUI, and so on.

 ### Scaling discrepancy between templates and waveforms